1. Are you registered to vote in Cuyahoga County?

-Use the secure drop box in the Board of Elections parking lot:Cuyahoga County Board of Elections
+Use the secure drop box, open 24 hours, in the Board of Elections parking lot:Cuyahoga County Board of Elections

 Track Your Ballot